FyDininno/ObsidianOnline/content/Notes/Chemistry/Bonding/Acidity.md

 # $pK_a$
 $pK_a$ can be thought of as "negative power" of acidity.
-For example,
+For example, a $pK_a$ of 5 means that the ratio of reacted acid (the conjugate base and the H ion pair) to the unreacted acid is $10^{-5}$.
+However, a negative ratio means that the reacted acid is in greater proportion than the unreacted acid.
+A $pK_a$ of 0 means that the reacted and unreacted species exist in equal amounts.